You guys, I’m in luuuhve. With red curry, pad thai, and tom yum goong soup topped with fresh chopped cilantro.

 WHO-HO-HO-HOA.
 A 5-COURSE MEAL?

-The day began with a trip to a local market.
+The Thai cooking class began with a trip to a local market.
 Our appointed chef showed us across the street, past small roofed vendors and florists to the bustling market place.
 The group of nine food-lovers gathered around the chef as he assigned us each a basket and pointed at colorful vegetables and spices.

 Lemongrass, tomato, basil, coconut, onion, a good stash of fresh herbs, and, errr, wait, lemme think.